 Matsusaka has a number of festivals throughout the year including a version of Kyoto's Gion Matsuri in July with portable shrines (mikoshi) paraded through the streets by happi-clad participants.
 In November, there is a parade of costumed samurai warriors to celebrate the Ujisato Festival in honor of Gamo Ujisato, the feudal lord who established Matsusaka Castle.

-The Suzunoya loop bus circles the downtown area and is 100 yen per ride.
+The Suzunone loop bus circles the downtown area and is 100 yen per ride.

 The Tourist Information Office (Tel: 0598 23 7771) is on your right as you exit the station.